thisisyulinzheng/housingPrices/index.md

 In order to meet the assumptions for multiple regression analysis, the mean of the residuals must be equal to 0.
 By plotting the residuals of our final model (Figure 11) versus each independent variable, we evaluate the distribution of points in each scatterplot.
 A random scatter of points can be visualized in each scatterplot to verify the assumption.
 If the variable is a factor, a boxplot of the residuals of the model is created for each level of the factor.
 We check to see that the box plot is symmetric around 0 to make sure that the residuals have a mean of zero.
 The scatter plots and boxplots can be found in the appendix.

 Finally, we conduct an Analysis of Variance (ANOVA) test between the final model and the full model with no variables removed to understand the statistical difference between them.
 We will generate a report on the full model using the data with outliers removed so the ANOVA test is referencing the same dataset.
 The adjusted R-squared for the final model (Figure 11) is slightly greater than the full linear model (Figure 2) with no variables removed.
-However, the ANOVA table F-statistic is very small and the p-value is greater than the significance level =0.05, which suggests that the two models are not significantly different.
+However, the ANOVA table F-statistic is very small (Figure 15) and the p-value is greater than the significance level =0.05, which suggests that the two models are not significantly different.

 ```
 model_removed_outliers_full <- lm(price ~ lotSize + age + landValue +